This section of pages will be about my 1968 GT350 Shelby Cobra .

-My Shelby Cobra is a restored 1968 Mustang that runs and handles as good if not better than it did when it was brand new.
-It has:
+My Shelby Cobra is a restored 1968 Mustang that runs and handles better than it did when it was brand new.
+Here is a summary overview of my car:

-- Holley Brawler 4 bbl carb – new in 2019 with dual feed and mechanical secondaries
+- Holley Brawler 4 bbl carb – with dual feed and mechanical secondaries, New in 2019.

-- Cobra aluminum hi-rise intake – came with the car
+- Cobra aluminum hi-rise intake – stock with the car

 - Edelbrock aluminum heads – new in 2019